Hindi-English Type Software

 Hindi (DevaNagari) & English (Latin)

-The 'Nagari' or 'Devanagari' script is used by millions for writing text of Hindi, Nepali, Marathi, Sanskrit and some regional dialects in India.
+The 'Nagari' or 'Devanagari' script is used by millions for writing text of Hindi, Nepali, Marathi, Sanskrit and some dialects in India and Nepal.
 English is also used by a lot of Indians.
 So Indians need computer-types (fonts) and software that can process, store and render (display) multilingual text.

 Unicode for DevaNagari

 Before Unicode, Indians were using various encodings as there was no practical standard for processing Indic scripts in computers.
-This was one of the reasons why small type-foundries like ours suffered.
+This was one of the reasons why small setups like ours suffered.

 Though there was ISCII (Indian Script Code for Information Interchange) but no system vendor supported it!
 Then came Unicode; Indic code charts of Unicode were taken from ISCII-88!